Color of Law Roundtable

 The speakers give students an opportunity to ask candid questions about career choices, career challenges, and the decisions that the speakers made in response to those challenges.
 Roundtable speakers, many of whom are graduates of Western New England University School of Law, represent a wide range of practice areas and careers, giving students a firsthand look at the numerous possibilities a legal education can provide.

-Details about fall events will be announced as they become available.
+Details about spring events will be announced as they become available.
 Please join us.

 Color of Law Roundtable Directors